What is the SKALE Network?

-What are the benefits of SKALE’s token sale occurring on Activate versus another platform?
+What are the benefits of SKALE’s token launch occurring on Activate versus another platform?

 We believe that Activate has done an incredibly thorough job of creating guidelines that will keep SKALE as compliant as is possible in the launch of the network and token offering.
 By having this, we are also able to gain access to the US markets, which is an incredibly important market for SKALE as many projects and dApps will be created in the US.

 At what point can users sell tokens they have purchased?

 How can you participate in the SKALE network?

 GitHub: SKALE Network

 If you are interested in purchasing Tokens for staking, you can access begin the process with Activate here: https://activate.codefi.network/